Recognizing the Failure of the Center

 Centrism: The Extremist Ideology

-Centrism, the #mainstreaming path meany people take, is seen as a rational and moderate stance, that presents itself as a balance of reasonableness in the mess of the polarized world.
+Centrism is the #mainstreaming path meany people take, as it is seen as a rational and moderate stance, that presents itself as a balance of reasonableness in the mess of the polarized world.
 A closer examination reveals that this “moderate” ideology has extremist implications, particularly in its support of economic inequality and environmental degradation.
 In the era of #climatechaos and social break down, we need to see the extremist position it is.

 The economic extremism of #centrism, at its core supports the status quo, includes the worship of the #deathcult, “common sense” #neoliberalism, with the widespread existence of billionaires and super billionaires.
 This extreme concentration of wealth among a tiny fraction of the population has far-reaching consequences for economic inequality.
 The wealth is not only a passive accumulation; it actively siphons resources from the broader populace.
 The immense financial power translates into influence over political processes, economic policies, and social norms, that creates the current cycle where the rich get richer, and the rest struggle to keep up.

 Centrism’s reluctance to challenge this dynamic effectively endorses it.
 By advocating for incremental change and compromise, and actively opposing more radical reforms.
-The centrism stance is, not neutral, it is complicit in perpetuating the system that benefits the wealthy at the expense of the majority.
+The centrism stance is, not neutral, it is complicit in the current mess that “benefits” the nasty few, wealthy at the expense of the majority.
 This passive acceptance of economic inequality is easy to see as the extremism it is, as defacto supports of structures that are fundamentally unjust and unsustainable.

 Environmental inaction and the climate crisis: centrism’s approach to environmental issues is deeply problematic.
 In the face of a rapidly escalating #climatechaos, centrists advocate for moderate, incremental measures.
 While these steps may seem reasonable, they are woefully inadequate given the scale and urgency of the problem.
 The scientific consensus is clear: drastic and immediate action is necessary to mitigate the worst effects of climate change.